Halebidu Hoysaleswara Temple: Magnificent Statue of Nandi

 Nandi, the Sacred Bull of Shiva

-A large-sized statue of Nandi is a common sight in the courtyard of Shiva temples.
-Because the Halebidu Holysaleswara Temple has two garbhagrihas (south and north), there are two stone mantapas (pavilions) built next to each other on the east side of the temple courtyard.
-The Nandi statue shown in the image is housed in the stone mantapa in front of the south garbhagriha.
+A large-sized statue of Nandi in front of the garbhagriha (inner sanctum) is common sight in Shiva temples.
+Because the Halebidu Holysaleswara Temple has two garbhagrihas (south and north), there are two Nandi statues, housed in the stone mantapas (pavilions) built next to each other on the east side of the courtyard.
+The Nandi statue shown in the image is in the stone mantapa facing the south garbhagriha.

 Right side view of Nandi